Mystery of Chinese bird flu outbreak grows

 China has warned that there could be more infections to come.
 Many of the 87 cases, and 11 of the deaths, have occurred in the commercial hub of Shanghai.

-China's poultry sector has recorded losses of more than 10 billion yuan since reports of the new flu surfaced two weeks ago, an industry official said this week.
+China's poultry sector has recorded losses of more than $1.6 billion since reports of the new flu surfaced two weeks ago, an industry official said this week.

 (Additional reporting by Terril Yue Jones in Beijing and Stephanie Nebehay in Geneva; Editing by Kevin Liffey)